What is the difference between the Undergraduate College Admissions Office and the School of Professional and Graduate Studies?

 The Undergraduate College Admissions Office works only with students under the age of 25 applying to undergraduate degree programs at the Riverdale Campus.

-The School of Professional and Continuing Studies works with all students at the Midtown Manhattan campus, undergraduate applicants over the age of 25 at the Riverdale campus, and all non-degree and graduate students at the Manhattan site and Riverdale campus.
+The School of Professional and Graduate Studies works with all students at the Midtown Manhattan campus, undergraduate applicants over the age of 25 at the Riverdale campus, and all non-degree and graduate students at the Manhattan site and Riverdale campus.

 Ellen Lynch, Graduate Admission Counselor